 If it doesn't, open the Disk Management utility in Windows to see if the drive has been recognized.
 If it doesn't appear, your drive may be faulty or dead.
 You'll need to use a professional data recovery software to recover your data.

 If you are still unable to regain access to your PC or access your files from another computer, you may have to use a professional data recovery program.
 We recommend AnyRecover.

 This professional utility helps users recover data from various scenarios such as formatted hard drives, crashed computers, emptied recycle bin and virus attack.
-For users who want to recover files from crashed computer, this tool also offers an individual entrance and make the process simpler.
+For users who want to recover files from crashed computer, this tool also offers an individual interface, making the process simpler.